AR-Rosas/tradealink/content/pages/index.md

         description: We align on content structure and wire Studio for editing.
       - title: Ship Fast with Hand-off
         description: Deliverables + access to our internal resources for future work.
+  quickWin:
+    title: Need Something Fast?
+Get a Quick Win for Just $29
+    description: A fast, actionable diagnostic that reveals exactly where your business systems are slowing you down.
+Delivered within 24–72 hours.
+    features:
+      - Operations Maturity Score (0–100)
+      - Your top 3 bottlenecks
+      - Missing automations
+      - CRM & workflow gaps
+      - Recommended tech stack
+      - Time savings estimate
+      - Priority action plan for your business
+    blurb: "Perfect if you're not ready for a full $1,500 system—but still want expert clarity fast."
+    price: "$29"
+    tallyFormId: jaeo4J
   pricing:
     title: Simple Pricing — Choose or Describe What You Need
     tiers: